-All councils use a standard application for planning permit form.
-The council's planning department will give you a copy and help you to complete it or you can find the form online.
+Each council has their own application for planning permit form.
+The council's planning department will give you a copy and help you to complete it or you can find the form on the council's website.

 Clearly describe what you want a permit for.
 Make sure you describe all the things that need a planning permit so you don’t need to apply for another one.
 Check this with the council planner when lodging your application.

 Provide an accurate estimate of the cost of the development.
 This is used to determine the planning application fee.